 - The word blog is both a subject and a verb.
 In this instance we are talking about the action verb – the act of writing timely and relevant 200-400 word blog posts.
 Promote your blog posts to the LinkedIn groups you have joined, post a link to your blog on your LinkedIn status update, and integrate your blog into your website.

 - Offer free webinars.
 Several resources, such as GoToWebinar.com, allow you to easily offer free webinars to your contacts.
 In doing so, you will develop a following of people interested in your expertise.

 Bright Idea!
 Schedule a recurring appointment on your calendar each day for 10 minutes and spend that time exclusively on enhancing your online reputation through social media.

-Next month we will discuss implementation ideas for trade association involvement, community involvement, running your practice like a business and developing your base of referral sources.
+Next month we will discuss implementation legal marketing ideas for trade association involvement, community involvement, running your practice like a business and developing your base of referral sources.